Experience the epic scale of geology at the “Window to the Earth” in Nagatoro!

 <Walk>

-Kotaki-no-Se Rapids: Continue along the river to view this scenic section of the Arakawa River, where you can observe the dynamic flow of the water and unique geological formations.
+Kotaki-no-Se Rapids: Proceed to this scenic section of the Arakawa River, where you can observe the dynamic flow of the water and unique geological formations.

 <Walk>

-Tora-iwa (Tiger Rock): A striking rock formation whose striped pattern resembles a tiger’s skin.
-This is one of the most interesting geological features in the area.
+Tora-iwa (Tiger Rock): With a striped pattern resembling a tiger’s pelt, this striking rock formation is one of the geological highlights of the area.

 <Walk>

-Saitama Museum of Natural History: Visit the museum to learn more about the geology, nature, and wildlife of the region, helping you better understand the landscapes you have seen along the river.
+Saitama Museum of Natural History: Visit the museum to learn more about the geology, nature, and wildlife of the region, helping you better understand the landscapes you saw along the river.

 Nagatoro Station